New Amsterdam Theatre: Construction

 In January 1902, Klaw and Erlanger bought seven land lots at 214 West 42nd Street and 207–219 West 41st Street.
 At the time, the theater was to be known as the Majestic.
-The next month, Fuller Construction was hired as the main contractor, and Herts & Tallant were selected as the architects for the theater, which had been named the New Amsterdam.
+The next month, Fuller Construction was hired as the main contractor, and Herts & Tallant were selected as the architects for the theater.
+By then, the venue had been named the New Amsterdam, after the Dutch colonial settlement that predated New York City.
 Herts & Tallant submitted plans to the New York City Department of Buildings (DOB) shortly afterward.
 Construction had commenced by May 1902.
 Eighteen steam drills and 150 workers excavated the foundation to a depth of 40 ft.

 A controversy arose in early 1903 when a neighboring landowner, Samuel McMillan, discovered that the office wing on 42nd Street would protrude 4 ft beyond the lot line.
 The DOB ordered that work be halted temporarily, pending a decision on an ordinance regarding "ornamental projections".
 The New York City Board of Aldermen had already passed the ordinance, and mayor Seth Low had to decide whether to approve it.
 The DOB stationed a police officer outside the construction site during the daytime, but the developers erected the facade overnight in March 1903.

 A meeting on the ordinance drew much public opposition, prompting Low to send the bill back to the Board of Aldermen.
 A judge placed an injunction in April 1903, preventing Low from making a decision on the ordinance.
-The injunction was vacated two days afterward, and Low ultimately vetoed the resolution.
+The injunction was vacated two days afterward, and Low vetoed the resolution.
 The Board of Aldermen passed a revised resolution the next week; the aldermen explicitly stated that the ordinance would help Klaw and Erlanger.

 After the ordinance was passed, the New Amsterdam's facade was completed as planned.
 By July 1903, work was proceeding on the New Amsterdam full-time, which The New York Times attributed to an agreement between the Fuller Company and the building trades.
 At the beginning of that August, the steel structure was topped out.
 The dispute over the facade continued even after the theater's opening.
 In 1905, McMillan brought the lawsuit to the New York Supreme Court, Appellate Division, which ruled that the Board of Aldermen's ordinance violated the Constitution of New York.